WICG/background-sync/explainer.md

 There are two general use cases that the `onsync` event is designed to address:

-1. Notification when next online to push and pull urgent content (email, docs, tweets, saved state)
+1. Notification when next online to upload new content (email, docs, tweets, saved state)
 2. Periodic synchronization opportunities (static resources, content updates, logging)

 In both cases the event will fire _even if the browser is currently closed_, though it may be delayed, see the description of the register function below.